packetgeek/K3S-TTRSS/README.md

 15) Add the pv sections to both of the pvc files.

+16) Before testing the build, be sure that the following conditions are met:
+* the local registry is turned on
+* ttrss-config.yml has been edited

 **Development is still occurring at this point.
 Below cannot be used yet.**

 *** test the build ***